di-dimitrov/Multimodal-Persuasion-Technique-Detection/README.md

 ## Format checkers

-The format checkers for the subtasks 1 and 2 are located in the [format_checker](format_checker) module of the project.
+The format checkers for tasks 1 and 2 are located in the [format_checker](format_checker) module of the project.
 Each format checker verifies that your generated results file complies with the expected format.
 The format checker for subtask 2 is included in the scorer.

 Before running the format checker please install all prerequisites through,
 > pip install -r requirements.txt

-To launch it, please run the following command:
+To launch it, run the following command:

 ```python
 python3 format_checker/task1_3.py --pred_files_path=<path_to_your_results_files> --classes_file_path=<path_to_techniques_categories_for_task>
 ```
 Note that the checker can not verify whether the prediction file you submit contain all lines, because it does not have access to the corresponding gold file.

 ## Scorer and Official Evaluation Metrics